 A few last notes on marshmallow

-- Marshmallow root is also great in capsule form as this helps it to travel far down the LOWER gastrointestinal tract, if needed there… but that’s a conversation for another time – and something we’ll be covering in depth in my upcoming Leaky Gut Fundamentals course! 😉
+Marshmallow root is also great in capsule form as this helps it to travel far down the LOWER gastrointestinal tract, if needed there… but that’s a conversation for another time – and something we cover in-depth in my Complete Gut Repair Roadmap group program & online course!

 7. Licorice root (as a synergist in other tea blends)